theezak/BloomFilters/README.md

 # Invertible Bloom Filters
-Bloom filters focused on estimating set differences.
+On using invertible Bloom filters for estimating differences between sets of key/value pairs.
 Written in C#.

 This work is in very early stages, exploring options, performance and characteristics.The goal is to efficiently determine the differences between two sets of key/value pairs.